theplenoh/LeafBBS/README.md

 # LeafBBS
 LeafBBS&mdash;a Responsive Web BBS from its Cradle

-LeafBBS is a bullet-in board system(BBS) written in PHP.
+LeafBBS is a bulletin board system(BBS) written in PHP.
 It is designed to run in LAMP server environment.

 ## Files